Business

 Version control is a common challenge in document management systems.
 Some types of software don’t handle collaboration too well, with employees ending up creating several different versions of the same document when making their own edits and updates.
 Thus, you must set up an effective version control strategy.
 As documents are updated and edited, each change should be reflected for everyone in the same document, while ensuring that revisions are archived so you can restore them as needed or for future references.

-See also How to Build a Fintech App: Quick Guide
+See also How to Start a Cryptocurrency Exchange

 In this case, automatic document change tracking is essential in creating an audit trail, providing details on who made the change and when.
 It also allows you to track the movement of different documents within your company.